Conditions and diseases

 What is the cause?

-Both angina pectoris and a heart attack are a consequence of atherosclerosis: fat deposits in the vascular wall.
+Both angina pectoris and a heart attack are a consequence of atherosclerosis: fat deposits on the vascular wall.
 The difference between angina pectoris and a heart attack is the duration of the oxygen deficiency.
 In angina pectoris, this oxygen deficiency is temporary and transient, with no permanent lesions to the heart.
 In the case of an (untreated) heart attack, the oxygen deficiency lasts so long that part of the heart muscle tissue dies off.

 • Age (men aged 35+, women starting from menopause)